-We have used the average yearly scores for different labels to compute trends into figures, focusing mainly on the label “Samesaken”.
-To look closer into the more interesting developments, such as years scoring a higher Sami contextualization of the Alta controversy than average, we have also made a tool that enabled us to extract the sentences that were responsible for a trend.
-This way, our analysis in practice contains a large amount of qualitative study of the concordances.
+We have used the average yearly scores for different labels to visualize trends, focusing mainly on the label “Samesaken”.
+To look closer into the more interesting developments, such as years showing a significantly increase in Sami framings of the Alta controversy, we have made a tool that enabled us to extract the sentences that were driving the trend.
+This way, our analysis in contains a large qualitative element.
 Subsequently, we have used these concordances to search up and read the newspaper article which pertains to the text excerpt, thus getting a better picture of the larger context and which narrative the Alta controversy is placed into.

-Furthermore, we have made a tool that illustrates the distribution of references to the Alta-controversy during a chosen year in the shape of a histogram.
+Furthermore, we have made a tool that illustrates the distribution of references to the Alta-controversy during a chosen year.
 This way, we can see whether a rise in references to the Alta controversy is related to a particular date or, on the other hand, distributed evenly throughout the year.
 In general, we find that the references to the Alta controversy are stochastic and often related to contemporary events or anniversaries.